changehero Blog

 Short trading can be used to take advantage of price discrepancies between different cryptocurrency exchanges, or simply put, for arbitrage.
 Traders can borrow BTC on one exchange, sell it at a higher price on another exchange, and then buy it back at a lower price, making a profit from the price difference.

-The risks to consider when short trading Bitcoin are:
+Some risks to consider when short trading Bitcoin are:

 Conclusion

-Shorting BTC is a valid trading strategy to profit off the market shifts.
+Shorting BTC is a valid trading strategy to profit off the cryptocurrency market shifts.
 It is not recommended to newcomers, who may be better off taking the profits or waiting out on a bearish streak.
 Even experienced traders can miss and lose on these trades but if the stars align, even a loss of value for Bitcoin can turn into a profit for you.

 Learn more: